-On 18 June 2020, the AEMC published a draft rule and determination to amend the National Electricity Rules (NER) to improve the efficiency and clarity of intervention mechanisms.
+On 10 September 2020, the AEMC published a final rule and determination to amend the National Electricity Rules (NER) to improve the efficiency and clarity of intervention mechanisms.

 - removes the mandatory restrictions framework

 - removes the obligation on AEMO to counteract during an intervention